atbcb/ICTTestingBaseline/docs/01Keyboard.md

 1. Check that all functionality can be accessed and executed using only the keyboard.
     1. Use the keyboard to perform functions available by mouse (including drop-down menus, form fields, revealing/hiding content, tooltips, AND all interactive interface components).
     1. Check that individual keystrokes do not require specific timings for activation.
-    1. Each of the individual mouse activated controls do not require keyboard access as long as there is a keyboard accessible method to perform the same function available on the page.
+    1. Each of the individual mouse activated controls do not require keyboard access as long as there is a keyboard accessible method to perform the same function available on the page or screen.

 ### Test Results
 If any of the above checks fail, then SC 2.1.1 and Baseline Requirement 1 fail.